 To master your shadowing skills, you should consider the following.

 Don’t just create one shadow.
-This doesn’t allow for any visual transition between the object and the surface, and it makes the illustration style seem overly simplistic.
+This doesn’t allow for any visual transition between the object and the surface, making the illustration style seem overly simplistic.
 Layering shadows together creates a smoother, softer look that reflects the reality of gradients that a natural light source might cause.
 This example shows how layering achieves that effect:

 To better understand light sources against objects, use this website.

 Shadows, while dark, are not black!
-It definitely requires a lot less thinking to just use a black box.
-But if we want to keep coloring true to reality, then shadows are actually the same color as their background, just toned down.
+Using a black box definitely requires less thinking.
+But if we want to keep coloring true to reality, shadows are the same color as their background, just toned down.

 If you have an object popping out of a pink surface, your shadow should be deepening shades of magenta!

 Shadows can also create a hierarchy within your objects.
-As we add dimension, that means we are elevating certain design elements above others.
+As we add dimension, we elevate certain design elements above others.
 The bigger the shadow, the more lifted the object, and the more attention is called to that element.

 Remain cautious of overexerting the tips above.
-There are also trends within the UX/UI design community that are over-eager to shadow every object.
+There are also UX/UI design community trends that are over-eager to shadow every object.

 Here, you can see a nice case, but every element of the design is shadowed to the point that the dimension of the experience is hard to understand: